What Is Social Security?

 Frequently Asked Questions About Social Security

 - Center on Budget and Policy Priorities.
-(2020, August 13).
-Policy Basics: Top Ten Facts About Social Security.
+(2022, March 4).
+Policy Basics: Top Ten Facts about Social Security.
 Retrieved from https://www.cbpp.org/research/social-security/top-ten-facts-about-social-security

-- Social Security. (n.d.).
-Retirement Benefits.
-Retrieved from https://www.ssa.gov/benefits/retirement/planner/whileworking.html
+- The Social Security Administration. (n.d.).
+Cost-Of-Living Adjustments.
+Retrieved from https://www.ssa.gov/oact/cola/colaseries.html